-- only utilising banks and financial institutions with an 'A' rating; - all potential customers are rated for credit worthiness taking into account their size, market position and financial standing; and
+- only utilising banks and financial institutions with an 'A' rating; - all potential customers are rated for credit worthiness taking into account their size, market position and financial standing; and b.
+Financial Instruments composition and maturity analysis.

 The consolidated group does not have any material credit risk exposure to any single receivable or group of receivables under arrangements entered into by the consolidated group.
 Price risk